 - Earn 1.5 points per dollar

-The points don't have a direct dollar translation, but members can redeem points on products.
+The points don't have a direct dollar translation, instead, members can redeem points on select products.
 The products in the Reward Bazaar don't have dollar prices, just point prices.
 However, the highest tier, Rouge, gives members the option to redeem their points for a purchase of up to $100.

 Here's a list of the other rewards they offer across tiers.

 - Know what their customers want: motivate customers to spend more with great rewards.

 - They're easy to use online and in store with mobile device functionality.
 This allows members to scan their membership at brick and mortar locations.

 - Ascending tiered benefits that motivate people to spend more.

 - Redeem points for quality brands' products.

 - Can't redeem point for discounts — only redeem them for selected products.